Pliskova fights back to set up clash with Barty in Stuttgart - RFI

 Pliskova, the sixth seed, recovered from losing the first set in a tie-break by firing down 21 aces, 10 of which came in the last set alone, for a 6-7 (7/9), 6-4, 6-3 second-round win.

-"I like spending time on this court," joked Pliskova, the 2018 Stuttgart champion, after needing just under two and a half hours to claim victory.
+"I like spending time on this court," joked Pliskova, the 2018 Stuttgart champion, after needing almost two and a half hours to claim victory.

 "It was a really good match, because there was not many easy mistakes from both sides.